merouanezouaid/matrice_determinant/README.md

 I'm practicing :)

-update: I have a problem in the code related to memory management with malloc() etc..
+update: can anyone add a better change with malloc() etc..